Counselors

 Naomi Briones, LPC - Counselor

-I am a Licensed Professional Counselor (LPC-22966).
-I believe in the value and importance of the therapeutic relationship and aim to build strong rapport and trust with my clients.
+I am a Licensed Professional Counselor (AZ LPC-22966), (TX LPC- 97589) I believe in the value and importance of the therapeutic relationship and aim to build strong rapport and trust with my clients.
 It is important to me to provide a non-judgmental environment and support for clients to work through adverse life events and general struggles.
 To do this, I take a person-centered approach to therapy and also incorporate other approaches including Cognitive Behavioral Therapy (CBT), Motivational Interviewing (MI), Dialectical Behavior Therapy (DBT) and Eye Movement Desensitization and Reprocessing (EMDR).
-Some populations I enjoy working with are adults of all ages in individual therapy and I have a special interest in anxiety, depression, self-esteem, PTSD, life transitions, post-partum and mental health with endurance athletes.
+Some populations I enjoy working with are adults of all ages in individual therapy and I have a special interest in anxiety, depression, self-esteem, PTSD, grief, life transitions, post-partum and mental health with endurance athletes.
 I have additional training certificates in Perinatal and Postpartum Mood Disorders and EMDR.

 I received my bachelors in Psychology from Northern Arizona University (NAU) and my Masters in Professional Counseling from Grand Canyon University (GCU).
 Currently I provide telehealth appointments.